PureGuard API Documentation

 Chrome 80+ should use HTTP/2 or HTTP/1.1.
 If the request arrives as HTTP/1.0 with a modern Chrome UA, it is likely a proxy or script, not a real browser.

-Uses MaxMind GeoIP2 ASN database to identify hosting/VPN/proxy providers at the ASN level.
-More granular than the datacenter ASN list -- catches smaller VPS providers and commercial VPNs.
+Uses proprietary ASN intelligence to identify hosting, VPN, and proxy providers at the ASN level.
+Covers 11,600+ hosting networks including smaller VPS providers and commercial VPNs.

 Observation Layers